Pretriangulated 2-representations via dg algebra 1-morphisms: Generalities

 Further, given a natural transformation of dg functors $\phi\colon F\to G$,

 defines a natural transformation $\phi^\circ\colon F^\circ\to G^\circ$.

-\subsection{pretriangulated categories}
+\subsection{Pretriangulated categories}

-A dg category $\C$ is {\bf pretriangulated} if its Yoneda embedding into $\C\dgmod$ via $X\mapsto X^\vee=\Hom_{\C}(-,X)$ is closed under shifts and cones.
+A dg category $\C$ is \textbf{pretriangulated} if its Yoneda embedding into $\C\dgmod$ via $X\mapsto X^\vee=\Hom_{\C}(-,X)$ is closed under shifts and cones, cf. \cite[Section 4.5]{Ke}.
 Note that we do not require $\C$ to be closed under dg direct summands.
-We say that a full dg subcategory $\D\subseteq \C$ is a {\bf pretriangulated subcategory} if it is closed under shifts, cones and dg isomorphisms, and say that $\D$ is {\bf thick} if it is, in addition, closed under all direct summands which exist in $\C$.
+To alleviate notation, we refer to a pretriangulated dg category simply as a \textbf{pretriangulated category.} We say that a full dg subcategory $\DD\subseteq \C$ is a \textbf{pretriangulated subcategory} if it is closed under shifts, cones and dg isomorphisms, and say that $\DD$ is \textbf{thick} if it is, in addition, closed under all direct summands which exist in $\C$.

 Let $\C$ be a pretriangulated category.
-Given a pretriangulated category $\C$, and a set $\tX$ of objects in $\C$, we define the {\bf thick closure} of $\tX$ in $\C$ to be the full subcategory $\widehat{\tX}$ of $\C$ generated by all objects in $\tX$ under shifts, cones, direct sums, dg direct summands, and closed under dg isomorphisms.
+Given a pretriangulated category $\C$, and a set $\tX$ of objects in $\C$, we define the \textbf{thick closure} of $\tX$ in $\C$ to be the full subcategory $\widehat{\tX}$ of $\C$ generated by all objects in $\tX$ under shifts, cones, direct sums, dg direct summands, and closed under dg isomorphisms.
 That is, $\widehat{\tX}$ is the smallest thick subcategory of $\C$ containing $\tX$.
-An object $X$ in $\C$ is a {\bf (classical) generator} for $\C$ if the thick closure $\widehat{\lbrace X \rbrace}$ of $X$ is all of $\C$.
+An object $X$ in $\C$ is a \textbf{(classical) generator} for $\C$ if the thick closure $\widehat{\lbrace X \rbrace}$ of $X$ is all of $\C$.
+Note that these constructions are taken inside the pretriangulated category, rather than at the homotopy level and do thus not coincide with the notions of thick closure and classical generator for the associated triangulated category.
+This is desirable since most constructions in this paper will take place on the pretriangulated level.
+For constructions involving passing to homotopy, we will usually use the prefix quasi, see e.g. Section \ref{triang2rep-sec}.